 To make gluten-free tabouli, just replace bulgar with quinoa.

-You can make it vegan by replacing the chicken broth with vegetable broth and skip adding feta cheese.
+You can make it vegan by replacing the chicken broth with vegetable broth and skipping adding the feta cheese.

 Traditionally, only cucumber, tomatoes, fresh herbs, and green onions are added, but if you like to experiment you can go ahead and add in colored bell peppers, broccoli, zucchini, etc.